brandcm/Pan_Selective_Sweeps/README.md

 <b>2.
 Calculate Simulated Summary Statistics and Train Classifiers</b>
 -
 Now that we have simulated data, we can use diploS/HIC to calculate feature vectors with which to train the CNN classifier.
+The example code again uses bonobos and uses the outputs generated from the first step.
 Feature vectors are summary statistics calculated for each of the 11 subwindows in a sliding window.
+See Kern and Schrider (2018) for specifics on these 12 statistics.
 You can modify the size of these in your command line.
-I also included a mask for this step (see more about the mask below).
+I also included a mask for this step.
 Once these are generated, we can create a balanced dataset for classifier training and then build a classifier.
 This last step will generate both a .json file and a .hdf5 file.

+- I specify "totalPhysLen" in my command line but the value used is the default so feel free to remove this from the code.
+- I include a mask here where sites with low coverage (< ~80% of the total sample had a read depth < 10) are marked with N's. diploS/HIC will randomly draw 1.1 Mb regions from anywhere in a FASTA file (specified by the "--chrArmsForMasking all" flag) so that the classifier is trained on masked simulated data that bear some resemblence to the empirical data it will encounter later.
+You can also mask using a specific contig or a comma-separated list of contigs if you would like.
+- You can specify the number of epochs when training a classifier, however, nearly all of my runs involved < 20 epochs so I do not include this option here.

 <b>3.
 Calculate Empirical Summary Statistics and Classify Data</b>